miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

   https://medicine-cabinet.herokuapp.com/strains/<id>
 ```

-> The above command returns a JSON object structured like this:
+> The above command returns a 200 status code and a JSON object structured like this:

 ```json
 {